Excidos/ComfyUI-Lumina-mGPT-Wrapper/README.md

 # ComfyUI-Lumina-mGPT-Wrapper

+## Experimental (WIP)

+Currently generates, took 33 minutes on a 4090 at 5 steps with the 512 model but failed at decoding stage, debugging now

 ## Lumina-mGPT Node for ComfyUI

 This custom node seamlessly integrates the Lumina-mGPT model into ComfyUI, enabling high-quality image generation using the advanced Lumina text-to-image pipeline.
 It offers a robust implementation with support for various model sizes and advanced features.